I share in this post a recent learning about how to use data relationships in Excel (instead of e.g. INDEX/MATCH or XLOOKUP)

 - Create a relationship between 2 Tables

-- Add a Calculated Column using a formula using the RELATED function
+- Add a Calculated Column using a formula using the RELATED function (in Power Pivot, not Excel)

 If your have a Users Table with userid and name and want to expand the userid in another table with the user real name, it is as simple as adding a relationship (linking by userid the two tables) and add a 'Name' column with the formula RELATED(Users[Name]]